Hillforts in Britain: Iron Age hillforts

 Hill-slope hillforts, rather than "enclosing the hilltop in the manner of contour forts, are situated on the sloping ground on one side of it, overlooked by the crest".
 Plateau forts "face level ground on all sides, regardless of their elevation above sea-level".
-Plateau forts are often, although by no means always, located in plateaus, hence their name.
+Plateau forts are often, but by no means always, located on plateaus, hence their name.

 Iron Age hillforts made use of both natural and man-made defences.
 Natural defences include cliffs, steep slopes, rivers, lakes and the sea.
 Man-made defences largely consist of banks and ditches.
 There were two forms of banks built at such sites: revetted and glacis.
 Revetted banks present "a vertical or near-vertical outer face to the enemy.
 This outer face or revetment is normally of timber or dry stone walling, or a combination of the two, and retains the core of earth, chalk, clay etc., derived in most cases from the outer ditch."
 Glacis banks "are usually triangular in cross-section and at their simplest consist of a single dump of the material excavated from the ditch."

 The number of these such ramparts differs in Iron Age British hillforts.
 Univallate, are single-rampart only.
 Multivallate, are multi-rampart forts.
 Commenting on their distribution across southern Britain, Forde-Johnston stated that "roughly one-third of the Iron Age forts in England and Wales have multivallate defences, the remaining two-thirds being univallate."
 It has been suggested that only the innermost rampart would be manned, with the other ones serving more to make space and breakup charges.